Jerry Stooks, The Downstairs Club and the naming of Zoot Money’s Big Roll Band.

 Jerry continued to feature occasional jazz acts, and this was indirectly responsible for the naming of Zoot Money’s Big Roll Band.
 [ZM, if you’re reading this, I know you only remember the Chuck Berry bit, but my memory’s better than yours, coz it’s not full of notable experiences like yours is].
 (NB.
 I’m indebted to the late Roger Collis for some of these prehistoric details.)

 In the autumn of 1961 I was approached by Zoot and Rog Collis to join a new group they were putting together.
 Their original plan had been to include Kevin Drake, who was then playing clarinet with a trad band, on tenor sax and for Zoot to handle piano and vocals.
-However, Rog, an extremely tough and determined bandleader as well as a blistering guitarist, (he used only downstrokes in his solos, which added a huge amount of aggression and excitement), had decided that my piano technique was better than Zoot’s (if it had been organ I’d never have got the job) and he wanted Zoot to concentrate on vocals and on fronting the group.
+However, Rog, an extremely tough and determined bandleader as well as a blistering guitarist, had decided that my piano technique was better than Zoot’s (if it had been organ I’d never have got the job) and he wanted Zoot to concentrate on vocals and on fronting the group.
 Rog had seen me with Dave Anthony at the Downstairs Club switching to the house piano for a few Fats Domino numbers and wanted me in.
 (Adding a piano-player may have been purely for novelty value, along the lines of the dancing dog – the attraction lies not in the fact that it can dance well but that it can dance at all.)
 Mike “Monty” Montgomery on bass and Johnny Hammond on drums had already agreed to join and Kevin Drake could come on board later when his tenor sax technique had improved.